Present Music

 and is currently led by founder and Artistic Director Kevin Stalheim.

 Present Music has put on shows in many venues around the world, but primarily performs in Milwaukee.

 Background

 Present Music was founded in Milwaukee, Wisconsin by Kevin Stalheim in 1982.
 Since its inception, the organization has performed or commissioned composition of new music by living composers.
 Its music is considered to be 21st Century music, and is often polystylistic and eclectic, incorporating unique instrumentation and musical techniques.
 Present Music is nonprofit, and is supported by ticket sales, grants, and donations.
 Present Music also has an education program called the Creation Project.

+In 2019, violinist/composer Eric Segnitz and conductor David Bloom became Co-Artistic Directors of the ensemble.
+In 2024 David Bloom became Artistic Advisor and Principal Conductor.

 Concerts

 Present Music puts on six or seven concerts every season, many of which operate around a central theme or idea.
 In addition to the musical aspects of the presentations, some of its concerts include an elaborate or immersive visual aspect as well, such as dance or video.
 As well as hosting many concerts in Milwaukee, Present Music has performed at festivals around the world.
 Notable Present Music appearances include: